Hiking vs backpacking: how far do you want to go?

 Hiking vs backpacking: gear

 Put simply, backpacking requires a lot more gear than hiking does.
 What you’ll need for hiking depends on the conditions and terrain, of course, but the hiking essentials include items like hiking boots and a small backpack to carry your water bottle, extra layers and a map.
-Meanwhile, for backpacking you have to bring everything you need for hiking plus everything required for camping, such as a tent, camping stove, sleeping bag and sleeping pad.
+Meanwhile, for backpacking you have to bring everything you need for hiking plus everything required for camping, such as a tent, camping stove, your best sleeping bag and sleeping pad.
 Now this obviously means backpacking is more expensive, but gear can be rented rather than bought, and while you’ll definitely be carrying more weight, there are ways to lighten your load with our ultralight camping tips.

 Hiking vs backpacking: distance